fzyzcjy/flutter_convenient_test/README.md

 ### CI / headless mode

 This tool can be run without GUI and only produce log data and exit code, making it suitable to be run in a CI.
-If you want to examine the details with GUI, just open the generated artifact in the GUI using `Open File` button.
+If you want to examine the details with GUI, just open the generated artifact in the GUI using `Load Report` button.

 ### Run single test/group